Chapter 1 Resurrections

 Yuri got up with Gulag following him.

-“Fuck this!” he cursed as he opened the door and left the room.
+“Fuck this!” he cursed as he strode out of the room, slamming the door behind him.

 *